flyway/flywaydb.org/_posts/2020-12-21-multipleSchemas.md

 that once the failure is cleared, Flyway will do the right thing on future runs.

-It is possible to do similar iterations with Maven and Gradle; in addition in Maven there is the [`iterator-maven-plugin`](https://github.com/khmarbaise/iterator-maven-plugin) which makes iterating over a collection of
+It is possible to do similar iterations with Maven and Gradle; in addition in Maven there is the [`iterator-maven-plugin`](https://github.com/khmarbaise/iterator-maven-plugin) which makes iterating over a collection of values significantly easier.

 ## One desired schema structure, one history